 Disclaimer: This article is not intended as a substitute for the counsel of a qualified physician or licensed therapist.
 This content should be used for purely informational purposes.
 Please consult your doctor if you have further inquiries on this subject.
 We intend to impart the most accurate and recent information but cannot make any guarantees.

-said actor Matthew Perry, describing the worst point of his addiction to prescription pills and alcohol.
 His problems with substance abuse began at the young age of 13 and continued until he entered drug rehab for the second time at the age of 32.

 Now 17 years sober, Matthew Perry is a public advocate for sobriety and works with social groups to improve the way addicts are treated by both the media and the government court system.
 He even converted his Malibu home into a sober living facility to help other people who are working towards recovery.

 Anyone who has suffered with substance use disorder can see the truth behind these words.
 Drug addiction could eventually rob you of everything you hold dear, and sobriety is the best way to glue your life back together after it falls apart.